 3. Unstructured data.
 With no predefined taxonomy, and no defined management, socially gained knowledge is perceived as an unstructured mess.
 With no approved procedures to control or predict what happens, and no way of throttling back the flow, it makes many managers uneasy.

-The word at large has been doing this since time began.
-As opinions are shared more easily and openly, then it becomes more important than ever to engage with them, and to do so transparently, honestly.
+The word at large has been comparing notes since time began.
+As opinions are shared more easily and openly, then it becomes more important than ever to engage with those around you, and to do so transparently, honestly.

 Engagement builds knowledge